What is the searchroom?

 Before you enter the searchroom please wash your hands.
 This is to protect the unique and irreplaceable documents you will be using.

 To protect customers and staff we ask you to please continue to wear face coverings when in the History Centre.

 Make sure you have a pencil (pens are not permitted) and paper and any research notes you need to help with your enquiries.
 The searchroom is kept cool so you may wish to bring an extra layer of clothing to ensure you are comfortable whilst you carry out your research.

-There is a 30p charge for each shot taken with a digital camera and you will be asked to complete a copyright form.
+We make a charge for each shot taken with a digital camera and you will be asked to complete a copyright form.
 If you are taking more than 50 images it would be cost effective for you to purchase a day pass which allows you to take unlimited images for one day.
 Please see our List of fees for details.

 What will I find in the searchroom?